About Bakewell Wool Gathering

 Bakewell Wool Gathering is a wool festival for yarn lovers and crafters, based at Bakewell Agricultural Centre in the Peak District.
 Launched in 2013 by Carole Greaves of Skeins, Bakewell Wool Gathering has gone from strength to strength each year since then.

 Bakewell is the ideal location for a woolly event, in the centre of England and easily accessed from across the Midlands, North-West, North Wales and Yorkshire.
 You can find about more about the venue and Bakewell here.

-Tickets can be bought either on the day (cash or card) or online via the tickets page.
+Tickets can be bought either on the day or online via the tickets page.
+Please note that we will no longer be accepting cash for tickets bought on the day.

 Parking is mainly Pay and Display and the machines only take cash or card.
 The price for a full day was over £5 again in 2018 and the machines don’t take notes only coins so please fetch plenty of change.
 The card payment option is frequently broken, and unfortunately this is beyond our control, but we can usually provide you with change if you need it.

 Please note that only Guide/disability assistance dogs are allowed inside the Agricultural Centre.
 We also ask that you only take photos with stallholders’ permission, and keep food and drink away from stalls.
 There is an on site cafe where you can eat.